THE MUSEUM OF TECHNOLOGY

 A1201 Schall & Sons Medical Coil with Glass Tools 1920's

-Used for skin complaints , similar to the modern 'Tens' machine.
+Also known as 'Ultra Violet' machines due to the Violet glow of the electrodes.
+These were used for skin complaints , similar to the modern 'Tens' machine.

-They work by two coils, one with a smaller number of turns but of greater size of wire, surrounded by another of much greater turns but of smaller diameter wire, inside the centre winding is a core of iron at the end of which is a piece of metal, attatched to a make and break contact which interupts the supply to the centre winding, exactly as in an electric bell.
+They work by two coils, one with a smaller number of turns but of greater size of wire, surrounded by another of much greater turns but of smaller diameter wire, inside the centre winding is a core of iron at the end of which is a piece of metal, attached to a make and break contact which interrupts the supply to the centre winding, exactly as in an electric bell.
 The result is an transfer of power from the centre winding to the outer, with a proportional change in voltage to the number of turns, i.e from a small voltage you can create a very high voltage, but at much lower current.

 Bruce Hammond Collection